 What Happens When I Call the Helpline?

-Depending on the time you call, your call may be answered by an on-call advocate, or it may be taken by an answering service who will coordinate a call back for you.
-If getting a call back is not possible or not safe for you, that is OK; the answering service will be able to patch you through to an advocate.
+When you call the statewide helpline, your call will be answered by an answering service who will coordinate a call back for you.
+If getting a call back is not possible or not safe for you, that is okay.
+The answering service will be able to patch you through to an advocate.

 If I call the helpline, do I need to be ready to leave my partner?

 Absolutely not.
 Our member advocates are there to support you no matter where you are at in your experience.
-We know that not everyone wants to or can leave, for a whole host of reasons.
+We know that not everyone wants to or can leave for a whole host of reasons.
 Our role is not to give advice or tell you what to do.
-Rather, advocates want to support you in identifying what you need and want, and then figuring out the best way to move forward from there.
+Rather, advocates want to help you identify what you need and want and then figure out the best way to move forward from there.

-Can I call the helpline if I am worried about a friend/sibling/colleague/patient?
+Can I call the helpline if I’m worried about a friend, sibling, colleague, or patient?

 Please do!
 Some of the most important work our member advocates do is to help community members support the survivors in their lives.
 Learn more here.